goshiphq/goship-cms/content/articles/filing-a-falvey-freight-claim.md

 * Claims are setup, assigned to a claim handler, and acknowledged within 24 hours of being reported.
 *  If additional documentation is required, an overview of this detail is provided at the time of the acknowledgment of the claim.
 * The goal of the claims team is to pay fairly and promptly once all documentation necessary for the claim has been received through efficient and convenient processes.
 * Upon payment, Falvey’s Recoveries Team handles subrogation against Carriers.

-## **More Information**

-For more information on Falvey, coverage provided, and the claims process, [Falvey Claims Intake User Guide](https://www.goship.com/wp-content/uploads/dlm_uploads/2021/04/FSI_UserGuide_New-Claims-Intake.pdf).